 My Approach

-I see established approaches as a gift from those who originally developed them - respect for their contribution.
-I am not boxed in or limited to any single approach.
-My way of working is eclectic, drawing on a variety of resources, tools, and life experiences to meet the unique needs of each client.
-I adapt what is useful from recognized approaches, alongside my own original methods, always with the ultimate aim of supporting clients to share their story, talking freely, reach their goals, and feel empowered.
-Life is a great teacher, and I lean on life experiences in a counselling context to assist others in their journey.
+I see established approaches as a gift from those who originally developed them, and I hold respect for their contribution.
+At the same time, I am not boxed in or limited to any single approach.
+My way of working is eclectic, drawing on a wide range of resources, tools, and lived experience to meet the unique needs of each person.
+I adapt what is useful from recognised approaches, alongside original methods I have developed over time, always with the aim of supporting people to share their story, make sense of what's going on, and move toward meaningful goals.

 List of Tools